GLIMA - A BRIEF HISTORY by Þorsteinn Einarsson

 In this capacity, Einarsson had the resposibility to collect information from all over Iceland regarding the country's history of sport.

-Over the course of his 40 year career, Einarsson documented the history of traditional folk wrestling in Iceland, and wrote a document about the different forms of glima in "Glima the Icelandic wrestling".
+Over the course of his 40 year career, Einarsson documented the history of traditional folk wrestling in Iceland, and wrote a document about the different forms in "Glima the Icelandic wrestling".

 Þorsteinn Einarsson